HappyFalcon22/Learn-Crypto/Basics/README.md

 ### XOR Operation ###

-The first simplest operation we will learn in Crypto is XOR (or Exclusive-OR) $\xor$
+The first simplest operation we will learn in Crypto is XOR (or Exclusive-OR) $\orplus$

 ### XOR Properties ###
 ### DER Format ###